 Isakov says that an acupuncturist will ask a series of questions to determine the root cause of your low libido.
 “The patient has an opportunity to share their upsets, health history, and their goals," he says.
 "The acupuncturist will do a full diagnosis, including reading the pulse and looking at the patient’s tongue, which will point to the pattern of imbalance and the direction to take.”

 Low libido is caused by a variety of things.
 It might be issues in your relationship, loneliness, hormone imbalances, etc. Acupuncture is used to restore your natural flow and revive your blocked sexual energy.

 Which organs make your libido take off without so much as a note?
-Isakov says it’s usually Liver 3, which “brings smooth movement of Qi to the body; located on the foot between the big toe and [second] toe.”
+Isakov says it’s usually Liver 3, which “brings smooth movement of qi to the body; located on the foot between the big toe and [second] toe.”

 But, um, it might not always work

-Backe tells us that while acupuncture can sometimes help to treat low libido, it may not cure it entirely.
-“Sometimes, you will need a certified sexologist to work with, right alongside the acupuncture sessions,” he explains.
+Bacharach tells us that while acupuncture can sometimes help to treat low libido, it may not cure it entirely.
+“Sometimes, you will need a certified sexologist to work with, right alongside the acupuncture sessions,” she explains.
 “There are times when the root cause is unclear, and when it is not the organ, but more the mind, which is closed off.
 That type of blockage is also treatable many times, but it may require more work.”

 See more: 7 Causes of Low Sexual Desire in Women

 If your sexual concerns are not body-based, but rather are formed from mental states or simply cannot be determined, acupuncture likely won’t alleviate the problem since the practice focuses on the muscles and organs.
 It can help, but you’ll need to do more.